- Cancer Treatment

 Taste Changes During Cancer Therapy

-Radiation therapy to the head and neck area can make taste problems worse or cause xerostomia (dry mouth caused by a decrease in or loss of saliva), which can add to the problem.
+Radiation therapy to the head and neck area can damage your taste buds and sense of smell or cause xerostomia (dry mouth caused by a decrease in or loss of saliva), which can exacerbate taste changes and interest in eating.
 Dental problems can also add to taste changes, so a visit to the dentist may be in order.
 Be sure to check with your oncology team to identify the best time during therapy to see a dentist.
+Mucositis (mouth sores) can also cause changes in taste.

-- Rinse your mouth before meals with salt water or ginger ale or brush your teeth.
+- Rinse your mouth before meals with salt water (1/4 tsp salt with 1 cup water), sparkling water or ginger ale, or brush your teeth.

 - Avoid cigarette or cigar smoking, as this can make taste changes worse.